king-11/ComputerSystem/Week 1.md

 - Created several pages for the website (user profile page, user home page, sign up,sign in..)
 - Established model relations and their usage.
 - Started learning about various algorithms that will be implemented.

+### Team 20
+- Designed the logo of the App.
+- Searching and designing the basic layout of the web pages.
+- working on making several Web pages of the App including the Login Page and profile pages.
+- Further learnt some more widgets of Flutter for improving the User Interface.